-Consistent with our corporate governance guidelines and NYSE rules, our board of directors has determined that, as of the date of this proxy statement, seven out of the nine members of our board of directors are "independent," the two non-independent members being Marcus S. Ryu, our President and Chief Executive Officer, and Kenneth W. Branson, our Director of Product Strategy.
+Consistent with our corporate governance guidelines and NYSE rules, our board of directors has determined that, as of the date of this proxy statement, six out of the seven members of our board of directors are "independent," the one non-independent member being Marcus S. Ryu, our President and Chief Executive Officer.
 In addition, all members of the audit, compensation and NCG committees satisfy such independence criteria.